kataras/build-a-better-web-together/template-engines.md

 	iris.UseTemplate(django.New()).Directory("./templates", ".html")

 	iris.Get("/", func(ctx *iris.Context) {
-		// THIS WORKS WITH ALL TEMPLATE ENGINES, but I am not doing the same example for all engines again :) (the same you can do with templates using the iris.ResponseString) rawHtmlContents := iris.TemplateString("mypage.html", map[string]interface{}{"username": "iris", "is_admin": true}, iris.RenderOptions{"charset": "UTF-8"}) // defaults to UTF-8 already ctx.Log(rawHtmlContents)
+		// THIS WORKS WITH ALL TEMPLATE ENGINES, but I am not doing the same example for all engines again :) (the same you can do with templates using the iris.SerializeToString) rawHtmlContents := iris.TemplateString("mypage.html", map[string]interface{}{"username": "iris", "is_admin": true}, iris.RenderOptions{"charset": "UTF-8"}) // defaults to UTF-8 already ctx.Log(rawHtmlContents)
 		ctx.Write("The Raw HTML is:\n%s", rawHtmlContents)